Created on August 5, 2017. Last updated on December 13th, 2020 at 05:43 pm

-The world of child and adolescent mental health is unfamiliar and often bewildering.
-Deciding whether your child would benefit from therapy and then finding the best treatment can be a difficult undertaking because it is hard to know who to trust with your child’s wellbeing and whether the treatment prescribed will be effective.
+The world of child and adolescent mental health is often unfamiliar to many families, and trying to navigate it can be bewildering.
+Deciding whether your child would benefit from therapy and then finding the best treatment can be a difficult undertaking; it is hard to know who to trust with your child’s well-being and whether the treatment prescribed will be effective.
 Arming yourself with the knowledge to be able to ask the right questions and know what to look for in a therapist – and what to avoid – will help to clear up some of the murky waters of mental health treatment.

 Is the Therapist Licensed?